AashvikTyagi/writing/2023-10-14_MazeBeetle:_An_Attempt_To_Micromouse/src.md

 ![front view of robot](assets/front.webp)

-I designed MazeBeetle in Fusion 360 as a hexagonal clamshell ([inspiration](https://matthewtran.dev/2020/10/mmv2/)) with four screws holding the top and bottom half.
+I designed MazeBeetle in Fusion 360 as a hexagonal clamshell ([inspiration](https://matthewtran.dev/2020/10/mmv2/)) with four screws holding the top and bottom half (`.f3d` file on the [github repo](https://github.com/AashvikTyagi/MazeBeetle)).
 These were 3d printed, holding held the motors, battery, and charging board inside, with `VL6180X` time of flight distance sensors, a breadboard with the `TB6612FNG` motor driver, an arduino nano, and an `MPU6050` IMU PCB, attached on the outside.

 ![3d view of robot top half](assets/cad-top.webp "asdasd")
 ![3d view of robot bottom half](assets/cad-bottom.webp)